-Walmart, that beacon of corporate immorality, just took Cosmopolitan off their shelves.
-Apparently scantily clad women and hot sex tips now count as pornography and of course pornography is the new fake public health crisis.
-Congress just passed the FOSTA (Fight Online Sex Trafficking Act) which everyone pretty much agrees won’t help victims of sex trafficking but will seriously curb free speech online… Amazon, perhaps in response to FOSTA just relegated all their erotica writers to the “where are they now” category, making hot scenes with lawn boys and heiresses inaccessible to those criminally degenerate readers looking for a cheap thrill.
+Walmart, a beacon of corporate immorality, just took Cosmopolitan off their shelves.
+Apparently, scantily clad women and hot sex tips now count as pornography, and of course pornography is the new fake public health crisis.
+Congress just passed the FOSTA (Fight Online Sex Trafficking Act) which everyone pretty much agrees won’t help victims of sex trafficking but will seriously curb free speech online… Amazon, perhaps in response to FOSTA, just relegated all their erotica writers to the “where are they now” category, making hot scenes with lawn boys and heiresses inaccessible to those criminally degenerate readers looking for a cheap thrill.
 What do all these shitstorms have in common?

-The pedophilic pediatrician, Dr. Daniel Schrein, who abused me on nearly every visit to his practice back in Omaha, Nebraska used to publish editorials in the local rag, warning of the dangers of pornography.
-Dr. Schrein warned 11-year-old me of the dangers of dirty magazines, particularly gay pornography while he jerked me off.
+The pedophilic, hypocritical pediatrician, Dr. Daniel Schrein, who abused me on nearly every visit to his practice back in Omaha, Nebraska used to publish editorials in the local rag, warning of the dangers of pornography.
+Dr. Schrein warned 11-year-old me of the dangers of dirty magazines, particularly gay pornography, while he jerked me off.
 Now that the fundamentalists have retaken the White House and fucked up our Supreme Court for another 30 years, we’re all getting more than jerked off, we’re getting fucked.

 This “rebranding” is an effective tool, I mean, who doesn’t want to stop “sexual exploitation”?
 The same successful naming convention got senators to vote 97 to 3 for this shit piece of legislation called FOSTA.
 After all, who doesn’t want to fight Online Sex Trafficking?
 These assholes got together and knew that no politician could possibly be against tackling sex trafficking.
 But really helping victims would mean job opportunities, counseling and housing, not a fucking piece of legislation that incentivizes cities and states to concentrate on internet companies with big pockets, putting victims back on the street, and unable to screen clients.